You want to change your habits?

 Did you forget to do it?
-Connect your habit to something you already do every day.
+Connect your new habit to something you do already once a day.

 Did anything unforeseeable happen?
-Try to plan for that the next time.
-Write it down.
+Try to plan for it the next time.
+Write it down!

-It’s no easy feat to change your habits, but you have done it.
-You have changed your life.
-Even if it’s a really small change, but nonetheless you changed it.
-And if you can change one thing, you can change ten other things.
-And if you can change ten other things you can change your life in any direction that you want.
+And if you can change one thing you can change another thing.
+And if you can change another thing you can change ten other things.
+And if you can change ten other things you can change your whole life in any direction that you want.

-Here are some common reasons why you fail trying to change your habits!
+Here are some common reasons why you fail at changing your habits!

-As described in step 3. make it small, short, and easy.
+As described in step three make it small, short, and easy.

 Most people fail at changing their habits because they want too much too soon.

-It’s the magic bullet syndrome and why advertisements work so perfectly, because we want the new life not in one year or five, but right now right here without doing any work.
+It’s the magic bullet syndrome and why advertisements work so good, because we want the new life not in one year or five, but right now right here without doing any work.